tcardoso2/sailias-cli/README.md

 ** SAILIAS CLI

+- v 0.1.6: Using pkg as a tool to distribute an executable, no sources, included in the project (WIP), added build script; started adding auto-generated documentation via documentation.js; added tests for integration with sails; added data/standard/ to include packages which can be added to a sailias installation;
 - v 0.1.5: Added more tests for next commands, install, add-page, remove-page, add admin user (WIP);
 - v 0.1.4: Smoke tests to check package is correctly copied;
 - v 0.1.3: Bug fixes, will only perform certain tests (e.g. npm install if online), added sailias copy and sailias remove, verification still in progress...